ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 > One may even argue that providing user's credentials to a first-party app may expose a lesser attack surface than by sharing the credentials with the default system browser.
 The latter option, however, could contribute to overall security by integrating with system tools; for example, access to the system password manager could make entering user's credentials an easy and secure process.

-The notion of a first-party app introduces a double-standard.
+The notion of a first-party app introduces a double standard.
 The end user is not to enter their credentials directly in a third-party software, but it is OK to do so with first-party applications.
 Ideally, in order to provide a secure environment, the operating system needs to make a distinction between trusted and non-trusted apps.
 In that regard, the app review process and a [mobile device management](https://en.wikipedia.org/wiki/Mobile_device_management) implementation may help to prevent a third party from accessing user's credentials.

 > While a good acting third-party app would probably adopt the standards, a malicious app is under no obligation to follow this admirable practice.
 There have been opinions raised and requests made ([example](https://openradar.appspot.com/radar?id=4963695432040448)) to limit use of embedded user-agents in iOS apps.
 At the same time, as noted in the [Fake External User-Agents section of RFC 8252](https://tools.ietf.org/html/rfc8252#section-8.7), the very presence of embedded user-agents, even in the first-party apps, makes it more difficult to detect bad actors that could use the native controls to steal user information.